Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 This demo tests different memory types based on the ``DOWNLOAD`` parameter in the ``make`` command.
-When ``DOWNLOAD=ilm``, the demo tests ECC error injection on local memory; when ``DOWNLOAD=ddr`` or ``DOWNLOAD=sram``, the demo tests ECC error injection on cache memory (L1 I/D Cache and L2 Cache if present).
+When ``DOWNLOAD=ilm``, the demo tests ECC error injection on local memory; when ``DOWNLOAD=ddr`` or ``DOWNLOAD=sram``, the demo tests ECC error injection on cache memory (L1 I/D Cache and L2 Cache/CLM if present).

 **How to run this application:**